 Staff are required to complete an accident report form and pass it to the Health & Safety Officer.
+First aiders should complete a Medical Tracker form for any attended accidents.
 It is vital that 'Near miss' incidents are reported and acted upon as this may prevent similar events and accidents occurring in the future.
-'Near miss' forms can be found on sharepoint
+'Near miss' forms can be found on sharepoint or be obtained directly from the Health & Safety Officer